xinhe-lab/ctwas/README.md

 # cTWAS: integrating molecular QTLs and GWAS for gene discovery

 Expression Quantitative Trait Loci (eQTLs) have often been used to nominate candidate genes from Genome-wide association studies (GWAS).
-However, commonly used methods are susceptiable to false positives largely due to Linkage Disequilibrium of eQTLs with causal variants acting on the phenotype directly.
+However, commonly used methods are susceptible to false positives largely due to Linkage Disequilibrium of eQTLs with causal variants acting on the phenotype directly.
 Our method, causal-TWAS (cTWAS), addressed this challenge by borrowing ideas from statistical fine-mapping.
-It is a generalization of Transcriptome-wide association studies (TWAS), but when analyzing any gene, it adjusts for other nearby genes and all nearby geentic variants.
+It is a generalization of Transcriptome-wide association studies (TWAS), but when analyzing any gene, it adjusts for other nearby genes and all nearby genetic variants.

 Running cTWAS involves four main steps: preparing input data, imputing gene z-scores, estimating parameters, and fine-mapping genes and variants.
 The output of cTWAS are posterior inclusion probabilities (PIPs) for all variants and genes with expression models.
-We have included a [tutorial](https://xinhe-lab.github.io/ctwas/articles/transition.html) of how to use the ctwas software.
+We have included a [tutorial](https://xinhe-lab.github.io/ctwas/articles/ctwas_summary_statistics.html) of how to use the ctwas software.
 You can [browse source code](https://github.com/xinhe-lab/ctwas) and [report a bug](https://github.com/xinhe-lab/ctwas/issues) here.

 <img style="display:block;margin:auto" width="600" height="300" src="./workflow.png">